-With effect from 1 September 2020, your compensation may be reassessed any time within 3 years after the date of service of your NOA, if the condition of your incapacity has worsened and the previous compensation was inadequate.
+Your compensation may be reassessed any time within 3 years after the date of service of your NOA, if the condition of your incapacity has worsened and the previous compensation was inadequate.

 Do I Need a Lawyer to Claim Compensation for an Occupational Disease?

 You are able to file a WICA claim on your own.
 However, an experienced lawyer will be able to assess your particular situation and advise you whether you should make a claim under the WICA or the common law.
 The lawyer can assist you with filing the WICA claim, if you so wish.

 Alternatively, if you intend to make a claim under the common law, the lawyer can help to prove to the court that your employer was negligent and caused you to suffer the occupational disease, which may increase the chances of your claim succeeding and you obtaining a larger compensation amount.

 Feel free to get in touch with our employment lawyers for further assistance.

 - What is the Minimum Legal Age for Working in Singapore?

 - How to Hire Foreign Workers in Singapore

 - Preparing an Employee Stock Option Plan (ESOP) in Singapore

 - Re-Employment and Retirement in Singapore: Answering Your FAQs